GuiloScion/NexusOS/paper.md

 ends, and hardware surprises that produced a working system seemed more useful to a learner than a finished description of one.

-# Acknowledgements

-[Anyone who read drafts, tested chapters, or reported problems.
-If nobody has, remove this section.]

 # References